Deliver Business Process Quality Through Governance

-Organizations are realizing the importance of Business Process Management (BPM), and that strong Business Process Governance (BPG) is required to deliver high quality outcomes consistently; however, it is not always clear where to begin.
-This five-part series will focus on key areas that must be addressed to begin the BPG journey.
+Business Process Management (BPM) is becoming increasingly important for organizations, and to achieve consistent, high-quality outcomes, strong Business Process Governance (BPG) is essential.
+However, it can be challenging to know where to start.
+This five-part series will cover the key areas that must be addressed to begin the journey towards successful BPG.

-For processes to be strategically aligned, all those involved must have a clear understanding of the value the organization delivers to its customers.
-Value Stream Mapping (VSM) is a technique used to aid organizations in understanding what value they truly bring to their customers and everything else should follow from that point.
-From the book, Learning to See,
+For effective strategic alignment of processes, it's crucial that everyone involved has a clear understanding of the value provided by the organization to its customers.
+Value Stream Mapping (VSM) is a useful technique that helps organizations comprehend the actual value they offer to their customers, and everything else should follow from there.
+As described in the book, Learning to See.

 “Whenever there is a product for a customer, there is a value stream.
 The challenge lies in seeing it.”
 (Rother and Shook 1999)

-A value stream map is a visual representation of the product or service the organization delivers to the end customer, with corresponding high-level measures.
-It does not depict all of the supporting processes and procedures, but shows at a high level, or executive level, the flow of the product or service as it is being created and ultimately delivered.
-If the organization doesn’t have a value stream map, then someone who has VSM experience should facilitate and complete a series of meetings with a focus on the most important value streams for the organization.
-Once one or more value streams have been documented, the processes involved should be easier to identify.
+A value stream map is a visual representation of the product or service that an organization delivers to its customers, along with corresponding high-level measures.
+While it does not illustrate all the supporting processes and procedures involved, it provides a high-level overview of the flow of the product or service from creation to delivery.
+If an organization lacks a value stream map, it is recommended that someone with VSM experience facilitates and conducts a series of meetings to focus on the most crucial value streams for the organization.
+Once one or more value streams are documented, it becomes easier to identify the processes involved.

-In the same way processes are essentially permanent, so are value streams.
-Once the value streams are defined and documented, they should be revisited regularly to identify improvement areas, changes in customer needs or expectations or updates in support of other organizational goals.
-The strategic goals of an enterprise can typically be expressed in a change to one or more of the value streams.
-The regular review of the value streams, therefore, will result in a continuous backlog for the supporting processes.
+Just like processes, value streams are essentially long-lasting.
+Once they are defined and documented, it's important to regularly review them to identify areas for improvement, changes in customer needs or expectations, or updates to support other organizational goals.
+An enterprise's strategic goals can often be achieved by making changes to one or more value streams.
+By regularly reviewing value streams, a continuous backlog can be created for supporting processes.